 - 1. Requires that the proceeds from the sale of the bonds be used only for the purposes specified in Article AIIIA, Section 1(b)(3)(C) of the California Constitution, and not for any other purpose, including teacher and administrator salaries and other school operating expenses. - 2.
-The school district must list the specific school facilities projects to be funded in the ballot measure, and must certify that the governing board has evaluated safety, class size reduction and information technology needs in developing the project list. - 3.
-Requires the school district to appoint a citizen's oversight committee.
+The school district must list the specific school facilities projects to be funded in the ballot measure and must certify that the governing board has evaluated safety, class size reduction and information technology needs in developing the project list. - 3.
+Requires the school district to appoint a citizen's oversight committee. - 4.
+Requires the school district to conduct an annual independent financial audit and performance audit in accordance with the Government Auditing Standards issued by the Comptroller General of the United States of the bond proceeds until all of the proceeds have been expended. - 5.
+Requires the school district to conduct an annual independent performance audit to ensure that the funds have been expended only on the specific projects listed.

-MARIPOSA UNIFIED SCHOOL DISTRICT PERFORMANCE AUDIT JUNE 30, 2018
+MARIPOSA COUNTY UNIFIED SCHOOL DISTRICT PERFORMANCE AUDIT JUNE 30, 2021